FarronF/limerick-council-meetings/meetings/2015/03/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 16th February 2015.md

 agreed that a copy of the report that had been commissioned by the Council on the

-future use of 69 O’Connell Street would be circulated to Members.--- 5.
+future use of 69 O’Connell Street would be circulated to Members.
+---
+5.

 Economic Development and Planning